 An operational record will be retained of a participant's previous consent and subsequent withdrawal, for audit purposes, only accessible to very limited technical staff.

-The deletion process will take place in batches on at least a monthly basis.
+A secure copy of each research data set is retained by Our Future Health for troubleshooting and archival purposes.
+The data held within each data set is de-identified and held securely, in a separate database.
+The deletion process will take place automatically once the withdrawal is enacted.